kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## The AI Value Chain

-Data — the raw material.
+Data — the raw material
-Models — the reasoning engine.
+Models — the reasoning engine
-Applications — the delivery mechanism.
+Applications — the delivery mechanism
 Adoption — the human factor that determines success

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.